NeuralTrust/docs.neuraltrust.ai/docs/red-teaming/getting-started/step-by-step/create-functional-evaluation-set.md

 ```

 :::info
-This will run the evaluation set against the LLM you configured in the NeuralTrust API.
+This will run the EvaluationSet against the LLM you configured in the NeuralTrust API.
 For more information on how to configure your LLM, please refer to the [Configure your LLM endpoint](./configure-llm-endpoint.md) guide.
 :::